There are three ways to travel by public transport from Bangkok to Chiang Rai:

 Chiang Rai Bus Station

-Public bus services from Bangkok to Chiang Rai terminate at Bus Terminal 2 in Chiang Rai.
+Public bus services from Bangkok to Chiang Rai terminate at Chiang Rai Bus Terminal 2.

 About Wat Huay Pla Kang